s5k6/semaphore/doc/sem.md

 ## General Notes

+The semaphores have kernel persistence: if not removed, a semaphore will exist until the system is shut down.
+Scripts that do not clean up after themselves may leave behind unused semaphores.

 All messages created by `sem` appear on stderr, and are prefixed with the string “sem[‹pid›,‹name›]”, where ‹pid› is replaced by the process id, and ‹name› is replaced by the semaphore name.
-If no name is known, the prefix is just “sem[‹pid›]”.
+If no semaphore name is used, the prefix is just “sem[‹pid›]”.

 If a wait fails, due to timeout or other errors, no further actions (unlink, post, running command) are performed, and `sem` returns with